International Harvester 1066: Cabs

-When introduced in 1971 two cabs were available, the "Custom" cab carried over from the previous series and the "Deluxe" cab.
+When introduced in 1971, two cabs were available, the "Custom" cab carried over from the previous series and the "Deluxe" cab.
 Both cabs could be equipped with air conditioning, heat and AM radio.

+Engine

+The 1066 was equipped with a DT414 direct start, turbocharged diesel engine.
+The DT414 carried 6.5 Liters of fuel and produced 105 to 108 drawbar horsepower and about 125 PTO horsepower.
+The engine has six-cylinders.